GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

 listener, which is less risky but also disqualifies _a lot_ of pages.
 Safari will attempt to cache some pages with an `unload` event listener, but to reduce potential breakage it will not run the `unload` event when a user is navigating away, which makes the event very unreliable.

-Mobile browsers will attempt to cache some pages with an `unload` event listener but the `unload` event is extremely unreliable on mobile as processes are killed to save resources.
+On mobile, most browsers will attempt to cache pages with an `unload` event listener since the risk of breakage is lower due to the fact that the `unload` event has always been extremely unreliable on mobile.

 Instead of using the `unload` event, use the `pagehide` event.
 The `pagehide` event fires in all cases where the `unload` event currently fires, and it